BekMart/my-health-tracker/README.md

 <h1 id="surface">Surface</h1>

 The layout is clear and consistant throughout the program to ensure a professional feel.
+- I have used some basic CSS to style the background and features of the program to make it more aesthetically pleasing.
 - There is consistent spacing throughout the program and the menu is bordered by lines at the top and underneath.
 - Clear and immediate feedback is given to the user to ensure that they know how to use the program and if anything is input incorrectly, they are informed why and prompted to correct.